Skip to main content

 Hormone Therapy for Women

-For women in and menopause, the decline in estrogen and progesterone can trigger a cascade of metabolic changes.
+For women in perimenopause and menopause, the decline in estrogen and progesterone can trigger a cascade of metabolic changes.
 Hormone replacement therapy (HRT) can help mitigate these effects.
-Estrogen has a protective effect on metabolic health, improving and promoting a healthier fat distribution pattern.
+Estrogen has a protective effect on metabolic health, improving insulin sensitivity and promoting a healthier fat distribution pattern.
 Progesterone plays a role in balancing the effects of estrogen and has its own metabolic influences.

 In some cases, women may also benefit from low-dose testosterone therapy.
 Testosterone in women is crucial for maintaining muscle mass, bone density, and libido.
 Supplementing with small, physiological doses of testosterone can help preserve metabolically active muscle tissue, which is vital for glucose management.